norbutlepcha25/SWE303/drafts/unit2/topic2.md

 ## 2.2.1.1 Interviews and questionnaires

-Interviews: A direct, conversational technique for gathering detailed information from individuals or small groups.
+- **Interviews**: A direct, conversational technique for gathering detailed information from individuals or small groups.

-Types:
+      **Types of interview:**

-Structured: Uses a pre-defined set of questions for consistency.
+      1. Structured: Uses a pre-defined set of questions for consistency.

-Unstructured: An open, conversational format to explore topics in depth.
+      2. Unstructured: An open, conversational format to explore topics in depth.

-Semi-structured: A blend, using a guide but allowing for follow-up questions.
+      3. Semi-structured: A blend, using a guide but allowing for follow-up questions.

+!!! note ""

-Application: Ideal for engaging subject matter experts (SMEs) and key stakeholders to understand complex processes and nuanced needs.
+    Ideal for engaging subject matter experts (SMEs) and key stakeholders to understand complex processes and nuanced needs.

-Questionnaires and Surveys: A written technique for collecting data from a large, geographically dispersed group of stakeholders.
+- **Questionnaires and Surveys:** A written technique for collecting data from a large, geographically dispersed group of stakeholders.

+!!! note ""

-Application: Efficient for validating requirements, gathering feedback on prototypes, or quantifying user preferences (e.g., feature prioritization surveys).
+    Efficient for validating requirements, gathering feedback on prototypes, or quantifying user preferences (e.g., feature prioritization surveys).

      Limitation: Lacks the depth of interviews and cannot probe immediate, unscripted responses.

 ## 2.2.1.2 Workshops and focus groups